fadi-george/aspire-eng-proj/README.md

 ## Running

 You could also open two terminal instances and run `bun run dev` for the `/app` and `/server` folders.

+## Features

+- Users can search a repository by name and then click to track it.
+All new tracked repos will be considered not to have seen the latest release.
+- The user can mark a release as seen using the "Mark seen" button.
+Future releases should have a more recent `published_at` date which will determine if it should show the mark seen button again.
+- A user can click a tracked repository card to view the latest release information such as the release notes/markdown, release commit, version (tag_name), and published date.
+- Clicking the refresh button on the list page will refresh all repos with their latest information (tag, publish date, etc.) and even the owner and name should that change.
+Refreshing on the release notes page will refresh the current repo.
+- A cron job runs every 15 minutes to fetch the latest info for each repo.

+## Future Improvements

+Given more time, I would have liked to implement a webhook strategy for fetching release information and not rely on some arbitrary cron timer.